 - IPA

 Yes, I just finished that list by saying that an IPA is a type of pale ale.
-However, I think this is just a technicality, as the IPA style is so distinct that it hardly bears any resemblance to its regular pale ancestor.
+However, I think this is just a technicality, as the IPA style is so distinct that it hardly resembles a regular pale ale.

 You can also tell a pale ale by its relatively medium ABV, usually somewhere in the 5-6% range.
 Pale ales tend to be bitter, but not IPA bitter, and hoppy, but not IPA hoppy.